Academic and personal growth through school meals

 Feeding programme boosts health and education

 Before the school feeding programme started, Haja would come to school with no food and would often go to bed hungry.
-The school feeding programme by the Government of Sierra Leone through the Ministry of Basic and Senior Secondary Education, implemented by Plan International, has made a big difference in her life.
-The programme has helped to improve her health and she now wakes up with more energy and is better able to focus on her studies.
+Her health has now improved and she wakes up with more energy and is better able to focus on her studies.

 Haja eating a meal at school